JhonyDev/JhonyDev-jic-event-management-dj-backend/API_CREDENTIALS.md

   }'
 ```

+**Note:**
-**Note:** The `workshop_selection` field is optional.
+- The `workshop_selection` field is optional.
 Pass the exact workshop name from your dropdown, and the API will automatically register the user for that workshop session.
+- All users registered through this API are automatically registered to the main event (Event ID: 1) with confirmed status.

 ---